Pecan scab: Host and symptoms

 Venturia effusa has a narrow host range, and its most economically significant host is the pecan, Carya illinoinensis.
 The pathogen can also infect other trees in the genera Carya and Juglans (walnut).
 Common symptoms of pecan scab disease include light brown to black lesions on stems, leaves, shucks and nuts.
 Visible circular lesions begin to develop 7 to 14 days after infection, and first appear on young tissue as olive-green spots that turn black as they age.
-Older lesions may crack and fall out of the leaf-blade creating a shot-hole affect.
+Older lesions may crack and fall out of the leaf-blade creating a shot-hole effect.
 Lesions range in diameter from a pinpoint to about one-quarter inch, and occur most numerously along leaf veins.
 Numerous lesions can coalesce into larger dead areas on infected tissue and can cause early leaf loss.
 Lesions on nuts may look sunken and distort nut morphology.
 They may also cause nuts to shrivel or drop prematurely.
 Lesions are amphigenous, meaning they grow on both sides of leaves.

 Disease cycle

 Venturia effusa over-winters in plant debris, such as shucks, leaf petioles and stems, as well as in lesions on the tree from the previous season.
 It survives as stromata, a tight mat of fungal material that lives within tissue.
 In the spring time, hyphae in the stromata germinate to produce solitary or loosely fasciculate conidiophores which produce conidia (asexual spores) in simple or branched chains.
 Conidia are dentical-like and have unthickened walls.
 Conidia are moved by wind and water to a susceptible host, but they cannot germinate and infect without several hours of sustained wet weather.
 Afternoon rain storms and wet conditions overnight provide ideal conditions for germination.
 Conidia germinate and form germ tubes which enter the host through stomata or through the cuticle, before forming intramatrical mycelia which moves through the plant and establishes the new infection.
 These mycelia give rise to further conidiophores and conidia, allowing for many infection cycles in each season.

 Venturia effusa commonly reproduces asexually via conidia, but it may also produce a teleomorph stage like other Dothideomycetes in which pseudothecia carrying asci and sexual ascospores grow out of the hyphae.
 This allows for sexual reproduction and genetic recombination of the pathogen.
 The teleomorph stage, however, is very rare and literature on its characteristics are lacking.

 The severity of infection depends in part on the timing of inoculation.
 A study by Gottwald and Bertrand in 1982 found that trees inoculated after late June, when the endocarp (shell) begins to form, suffered much less damage to nuts than those inoculated in May or early June during nut set.
-Trees in the later category experienced the greatest disease severity around mid-season (mid-July through August), roughly 1.5 to 2 months after inoculation.
+Trees in the latter category experienced the greatest disease severity around mid-season (mid-July through August), roughly 1.5 to 2 months after inoculation.